ksmai/blog/_posts/2020-11-14-better-error-handling-with-monads.md

 be able to extract the bottled-up value (or error) using a little [helper function][either-helper].

+## Some closing thoughts on functional programming

+I don't really strive for the purest functional programming style like some others do.
+On the top level I still tend to lean towards the object oriented paradigm as it makes program design feel more natural.
+I do, however, like to add a bit of functional flvaour within implementation of objects where it makes sense.
+As illustrated by this error handling example, this often can improve code clarity and help us reason about the code.

 The full code sample can be downloaded [here][code].

 [code]: https://github.com/ksmai/functional-error-handling-demo/blob/master/index.ts